-Bats Bash Back in 11-4 Victory Over Clippers
+Bats Bash Back In 11-4 Victory Over Clippers

 Louisville Bats News Release

-COLUMBUS, Ohio - The Louisville Bats scores 11 unanswered runs after trailing early to earn a 11-4 win over the Columbus Clippers in the opener of a six-game series on Tuesday night at Huntington Park.
+The Louisville Bats scored 11 unanswered runs after trailing early to earn a 11-4 win over the Columbus Clippers in the opener of a six-game series on Tuesday night at Huntington Park.

 With the win, the Bats have now won seven of their last eight games, including a season-high four-game winning streak to improve to four games over .500 for the first time this season at 22-18.